Alexiush/LOGQ/docs/knowledge_base_reference.md

 ### Fact, Bound fact

 Fact - base class for facts.
-FactType method must return base type of the fact (to compare same base type facts with knowledge base, when class created manually must return fact class).
+FactType method must return the base type of the fact (to compare same base type facts with knowledge base, when class created manually must return fact class).
 == and != operators used for fact to fact comparison.